Ballencrieff, East Lothian

-There was a brickworks in Ballencrieff which was shown on a 1799 map and in 1837 a George Reid was recorded as a brick and tile maker.
+There was a brickworks in Ballencrieff which was shown on a 1799 map, and in 1837 a George Reid was recorded as a brick and tile maker.
 In 1838 the Marquess of Tweeddale tested a tile making machine at this site.
-It was still recorded on a map in 1853 and in 1867 William Brodie was recorded as a brick and tile manufacturer.
+It was still recorded on a map in 1853, and in 1867 William Brodie was recorded as a brick and tile manufacturer.
 It was last recorded in 1915 when the Edinburgh Evening News reported that the farmer G. Sinclair, who had been farming the land, bought the site from Lord Elibank.

-In 1846–1847 there was a railway station at Ballencrieff on the North British Railway, the East Coast Main Line still passes to the north of the settlement.
-The roundabout and whereabouts are also known for being something of a black spot for road traffic accidents, for example a fire engine crashed there in 2015 and an unconscious driver crashed into one of the roadside houses pictured above.
+The North British Railway, opened in 1846, passes close to Ballencrieff, and there was a short-lived station here from June 1846 to November 1847.
+The line is still in use as part of the East Coast Main Line.